kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 **Unit tests** (`pkg/updater/logic/`):

-- `inObservationWindow` returns `true` when `now < CreationTimestamp + observationPeriodSeconds`.
+- `inInitialDelayWindow` returns `true` when `now < CreationTimestamp + initialDelaySeconds`.
-- `inObservationWindow` returns `false` when `now >= CreationTimestamp + observationPeriodSeconds`.
+- `inInitialDelayWindow` returns `false` when `now >= CreationTimestamp + initialDelaySeconds`.
-- `inObservationWindow` returns `false` when `observationPeriodSeconds` is `nil`, `0`, or absent.
+- `inInitialDelayWindow` returns `false` when `initialDelaySeconds` is `nil`, `0`, or absent.
 - Gate short-circuits the eligibility path identically to `updateMode: Off` for `Recreate`, `InPlaceOrRecreate`, `InPlace`, `Initial`.
 - Gate has no effect when `updateMode: Off` — behavior matches plain `updateMode: Off` regardless of the field's value.
 - Metric and condition are set correctly on both sides of the transition.
-- PATCH scenarios: shortening releases the gate, extending stays gated, removing closes the gate, extending after expiry re-arms.
+- PATCH scenarios: shortening releases the gate, extending stays gated, removing closes the gate, extending after expiry re-arms only when the new expiry still lies in the future.

-**Admission-controller / CRD validation tests:**
+**Admission-controller tests:**

-- Accept `observationPeriodSeconds >= 1` on all update modes, including `Off` (no-op semantics).
+- Accept `initialDelaySeconds >= 1` on all update modes, including `Off` (no-op semantics).
-- Reject `observationPeriodSeconds < 1` via CRD schema validation.
+- Reject `initialDelaySeconds < 1` and `initialDelaySeconds > 7776000` via CRD schema validation.
-- Reject `observationPeriodSeconds` on any VPA when the `VPAObservationWindow` feature gate is disabled.
+- Reject `initialDelaySeconds` on any VPA when the `VPAInitialDelay` feature gate is disabled.
+- Pods created while the gate is active are admitted with their original spec resources, for every update mode.
+- Pods created after the window elapses receive recommendation injection per the configured mode's normal semantics.

 **E2E tests** (`e2e/`):

-- Create a VPA with `updateMode: Recreate` and `observationPeriodSeconds: 60`.
+- Create a VPA with `updateMode: Recreate` and `initialDelaySeconds: 60`.
 Verify no eviction occurs during the first 60 s.
 Advance time past the window; verify the next reconcile evicts as expected.
 - Repeat for `InPlaceOrRecreate`, `InPlace`, and `Initial` (with pod-creation-timing tests for the last).
+- Create a VPA with `updateMode: Recreate` and `initialDelaySeconds: 3600`; scale the target Deployment up during the window and verify the new pod keeps its template resources (no admission-time injection).
+After expiry, verify newly created pods receive injected resources.
-- Create a VPA with `observationPeriodSeconds: 3600`, PATCH to `60` after 30 s, verify eviction becomes eligible around the 60 s mark.
+- Create a VPA with `initialDelaySeconds: 3600`, PATCH to `60` after 30 s, verify eviction becomes eligible around the 60 s mark.
-- Create a VPA with `observationPeriodSeconds: 60`, wait for expiry, PATCH to `3600`, verify the gate re-arms and eviction is again suppressed until the new expiry.
+- Create a VPA with `initialDelaySeconds: 60`, wait for expiry, PATCH to `3600`, verify the gate re-arms (the new expiry, `CreationTimestamp + 3600s`, still lies in the future) and eviction is again suppressed until the new expiry.
-- Verify the `ObservationPeriodActive` condition and `vpa_in_observation_window` gauge match the gate state throughout each scenario.
+- Verify the `InitialDelayActive` condition and `vpa_initial_delay_active` gauge match the gate state throughout each scenario.

 ## Examples